Sarah toth is a performer and

-Sarah Toth is a performer and writer who uses singing, spoken word, and physical movement to courageously tell stories of vision, fire, and possibility.
-Through opera and music-based theater, Sarah seeks to bring healing, inspire dreams, and empower people to walk boldly forward in their own personal story.
+Sarah Toth is a performer and writer who uses singing, spoken word, and improvisation within opera to courageously tell stories of truth, vision, and possibility.
+Through collaborations in music-based theater, Sarah seeks to bring healing, inspire dreams, and empower people to walk boldly forward in their own personal story.

-With extensive stage experience in America, Australia, and Europe, Sarah has performed numerous lyric soprano operatic roles, and also range of world premieres and experimental pieces.
-Highlights include singing the roles of Countess, Mimì, Donna Elvira, Donna Anna, Second Lady, Eurydice (Orphée aux enfers), and Elisetta (Il matrimonio segreto); performing in Strauss’s Elektra with the Sydney Symphony Orchestra under David Robertson; singing oratorio such as Messiah, Elijah, and Carmina Burana; and creating roles in Sydney Chamber Opera’s premieres of Mayakovsky and Victory Over the Sun (for the 2016 Sydney Biennale.)
+With extensive operatic stage experience in America, Australia, and Europe, Sarah has performed numerous lyric soprano roles, and also a range of world premieres and experimental pieces.
+Highlights include singing the roles of Donna Elvira, Countess, Mimì, Donna Anna, Second Lady, Offenbach’s Eurydice, and Cimarosa’s Elisetta; performing in Strauss’s Elektra with the Sydney Symphony Orchestra; singing oratorio classics such as Messiah, Elijah, and Carmina Burana; and creating roles in Sydney Chamber Opera’s premieres of Mayakovsky and Victory Over the Sun (for the 2016 Sydney Biennale.)
 Sarah’s collaborative work in creating new and experimental music-based theater has been featured in London’s Opera in the City Festival, Australia’s SHH Centre 4 Hybrid Arts, and also in unique sacred and historical spaces world-wide.
-She has been recognized in numerous competitions in America and Australia, and has been awarded prize and study grant money by the Joan Sutherland & Richard Bonynge Foundation.
+She has been recognized in vocal competitions in America and Australia, and has been awarded prize and study grant money by the Joan Sutherland & Richard Bonynge Foundation.
 This year, Marble City Opera will be hosting the U.S. premiere Nero Monologues - a chamber opera created by Sarah in collaboration with composer Peter James Learn and poet Geoffrey Lehmann - in a new immersive production at Candoro Marble.

-Prior to classical singing, Sarah trained in a multi-lingual environment as a flautist in Hungary at the Franz Liszt Music School, where she was instructed from a young age in solfegge, ear training, music theory/history, and ensemble playing in a multi-lingual environment.
-Raised in a family of both musicians and athletes, Sarah was encouraged to write songs, poems, and melodies throughout her childhood, while also undertaking training as an ice hockey player.
-After a liberal arts education in sociology and music at Greenville College, Sarah eared degrees in Vocal Performance and later Opera Studies at Ithaca College and the Sydney Conservatorium of Music respectively.
+Prior to classical singing, Sarah trained in a multi-lingual environment as a flautist in Hungary at the Franz Liszt Music School.
+Raised in a family of musicians and athletes, Sarah first found her voice as a singer/songwriter, while also undertaking training as an ice hockey player.
+After a liberal arts undergraduate education in sociology and music at Greenville College, Sarah earned Masters Degrees in Vocal Performance at Ithaca College and later in Opera Studies at the Sydney Conservatorium of Music.